jopdeklein/Handyplex/README.md

 See Handyplex in action: http://www.youtube.com/watch?v=wFM7pVMLIY4

-Handyplex is currently a proof of concept and thus far has only been tested on Mac OS X 10.6.8 (Snow Leopard) running Plex 0.9.3.4, but since all used libraries are cross-platform, it should run on other platforms too.
+Handyplex is currently a proof of concept and thus far has been tested successfully on Mac OS X 10.6.8 (Snow Leopard) running Plex 0.9.3.4, and Mac OS X 10.7 (Lion) running Plex 0.9.5.2 (Laika).
+Since all used libraries are cross-platform, it should run on other platforms too.

 Due to the experimental state of Handyplex one needs to be adept with the command line to build and install dependencies, but hopefully the following instructions